 I am so excited that my friends, the founders of UGO, Jill Valentine and Nicole Hrinco are running this program again this fall!
 These two completely lead with love.
 They are there fully for your success and transformation.

-Courage, Community, Kilimanjaro 2020 – is happening this fall!
+Courage, Community, Kilimanjaro 2022 – Is happening early next year!

 Every single person on the trip had such life changing transformations that they had to create the opportunity again.
 If I could, I would do it again, one hundred percent in a heart beat.
 It was that good.
 One of the most epic experiences of my life.

 Are you are searching for more meaning in your life?
 And are you excited about the idea of getting your hands dirty helping a community in need and climbing a mountain while connecting with the most amazing group of people?
 Then follow this link so you can connect with UGO – and speak with two of my favorite women.

 I came back from this trip a better, happier and more aligned version of myself.
 For that, I am forever grateful.